SanjaySoni8949/obdh-internship-notes/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Generic Serial Command Shell.
+Thank you for your interest in contributing to the Generic  Command Shell.

 This document provides guidelines for contributing to the project.